exvim/main/README.md

 After Vim loaded `your_project_name.exvim` and start, exVim helps you update project files and you are now happy to use your favor plugins with these files.

-## How do you integrate Vim-plugins?
+## How does it integrate Vim-plugins?

 exVim aims to implement as much as possible of the functions and features in **pure Vim language**.
 We try to avoid reinvent the wheel.
 As a result, we carefully select and integrate popular Vim-plugins in the world